 We believe our pupils should demonstrate outstanding behaviour and self-discipline, supported by parents and our partners in the wider community.

-Staff have completed Prevent training at Churchend and our Headteacher has been trained to deliver the programme to adults.
+Staff have completed Prevent training at Churchend Primary Academy.

-At Churchend, these values are reinforced regularly and in the following ways:
+At Churchend Primary Academy, these values are reinforced regularly and in the following ways:

 Each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.